tOlheiser/notes/tooling/nodeNPM.md

 For a more detailed answer, look at the 2nd highest rated answer: [stackoverflow](https://stackoverflow.com/questions/22891211/what-is-the-difference-between-save-and-save-dev)

+**Save Globally**: *npm install module --global* Installing a package globally allows you to use the code in the package as a set of tools on your local computer.

+"Global install, instead puts the module into your Node.js path (OS dependent), and will be accessible from any project, without the need to install it separately for each." [stackoverflow](https://stackoverflow.com/questions/24606341/what-does-it-mean-to-npm-install-g)

 ### Scripts

 NPM scripts are used to automate tasks.
 Here's an example: